wojake/awesome-xrpl/readme.md

 Relating to [PayString][#paystring.org].
 PayString is agnostic to implementation and is an easy protocol to adopt for dynamic and authorized wallet responses.

 - [payid-lambda](https://github.com/xpring-eng/payid-lambda) An AWS Lambda for serving up a PayString
+- [paystring-cli](https://github.com/PayString/paystring-cli) Query a PayString from the commandline.

 # Interledger